wpik/github-actions-maven-release/README.md

 - Create dedicate github account for your bot and add him into your team for your git repo.
 - Create a new GPG key: https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key

 This github action needs the key ID and the key base64 encoded.
+The key passphrase also can be specified.

 ```$xslt
         gpg-key-id: ${{ secrets.GITHUB_GPG_KEY_ID }}
         gpg-key: ${{ secrets.GITHUB_GPG_KEY }}
+        gpg-passphrase: ${{ secrets.GITHUB_GPG_PASSPHRASE }}
 ```

 ### Get the KID